7 Reasons to Check Your House Value (and Where to Get an Estimate)

 More than an estimate, a CMA will use data from recent sales in your area to break down the home’s value by calculating a dollar value per square foot.
 Creating a CMA is often part of the beginning stages of a listing consultation, meaning you’re ready to start the home sale process.

-In addition, a real estate agent will know not only what the housing market is doing in general, but what it looks like in your area.
+In addition, a real estate agent will know not only what the housing market is doing in general but what it looks like in your area.
 Good agents keep on top of the current mortgage interest rates.
-They’ll know if the improvements you’ve done have added to your home’s value.
-And they should have a pool of buyers who might be interested in buying your home.
+They’ll know if the improvements you’ve made have added to your home’s value.
+And they should have a pool of prospective buyers who might be interested in purchasing your home.

 Get a pre-listing appraisal